 Pores are the Kardashians of the beauty world—they don’t do much except exist, yet everyone is obsessed with them.
 Unlike the Kardashians, however, most people seem hell-bent on making their pores disappear.
-Bad news: Your pores can’t disappear (or even get smaller, for that matter).
-They can, however, look like they’ve disappeared, thanks to a good skincare regimen and a few key makeup techniques.
-(See?
-We’re not monsters.)
+Bad news: Your pores can’t magically vanish (or even get smaller, for that matter).
+They can, however, look like they’ve disappeared—all it takes is a good skincare regimen and a few key makeup techniques.

 We’re focusing on the latter today, with the help of Dior brand ambassador and celebrity makeup artist Daniel Martin.
 Martin is responsible for the airbrushed complexions of the likes of Olivia Palermo, Elizabeth Moss, and Jessica Alba—in other words, you should probably start taking copious notes.
 And as for you, pores—see ya never (or only when we take off our makeup).

 Keep scrolling to find out how a celebrity makeup artist makes pores disappear!

-The key to making your newly airbrushed complexion actually believable starts before you even apply foundation (trust us—trying to buff foundation into dry, dull, or flaking skin is nobody’s idea of a good time).
+The key to making your newly airbrushed complexion actually believable starts before you even apply foundation.
+(Trust us—trying to buff foundation into dry, dull, or flaking skin is nobody’s idea of a good time.)
 Make sure your skin is hydrated and prepped for makeup by sweeping a hydrating toner or toning pad across your face beforehand, like Martin does.